numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 changes to NumPy as well as changes that are explicitly out of scope of this proposal.

-History of String Support in Numpy
+History of string support in Numpy
 **********************************

 Support in NumPy for textual data evolved organically in response to early user